billba/topical/docs/understanding.md

 ### Restarting a topic

 Any topic can be restarted by calling `topic.start`/`this.startChild`.
-This calls `recreate` if the topic's lifecycle is not `created`.
+This calls `recycle` if the topic's lifecycle is not `created`.

 ### Ending a topic